 rowid IN (SELECT rowid FROM table WHERE expr1 UNION SELECT rowid FROM table WHERE expr2 UNION SELECT rowid FROM table WHERE expr3)

 The rewritten expression above is conceptual; WHERE clauses containing OR are not really rewritten this way.
 The actual implementation of the OR clause uses a mechanism that is more efficient and that works even for WITHOUT ROWID tables or tables in which the "rowid" is inaccessible.
 Nevertheless, the essence of the implementation is captured by the statement above: Separate indexes are used to find candidate result rows from each OR clause term and the final result is the union of those rows.

 Note that in most cases, SQLite will only use a single index for each table in the FROM clause of a query.
 The second OR-clause optimization described here is the exception to that rule.
 With an OR-clause, a different index might be used for each subterm in the OR-clause.

-Terms that are composed of the LIKE or GLOB operator can sometimes be used to constrain indices.
-There are many conditions on this use:
+A WHERE-clause term that uses the LIKE or GLOB operator can sometimes be used with an index to do a range search, almost as if the LIKE or GLOB were an alternative to a BETWEEN operator.
+There are many conditions on this optimization: